juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 ![](https://blog-imgs-23.s3.amazonaws.com/onboarding-otel2.png)

 ## 3) Install the OpenTelemetry Operator
 This Operator is the magic piece that can auto-instrument your apps.
-So when you deploy an app, the Operator says, "Aha!
-You have a Node.js app!" and automatically injects the right OpenTelemetry code (called an "agent" or "SDK") into your app without you touching your app's code.
+So when you deploy an app, the Operator will detect what kind of app it is, and automatically injects the right OpenTelemetry code (called an "agent" or "SDK") into it without you touching your app's code.
 This injected code is what starts collecting telemetry (traces, metrics, logs).

 ```
 helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts